binbjz/jks_sonar/README.md

 * Allow you to access sonar by jenkins with manual, crontab or push to trigger.
 * Allow you to access sonar by jenkins with pull request to trigger.
-* Note: Please update parameter template and update user name and api token in handler.
+* Note: Please update git repository template and update user name and api token in handler.

 1. **view usage**
     ```sh